 Cats have many ways of letting you know that there is definitely a closed door in your home, but let’s go through the most common ones:

-- Fidgeting – They’ve meowed and meowed, but the door has yet to open, so the cats become restless and they start to fidget.
+- Fidgeting – They’ve meowed and meowed, but the door has yet to open, so the cats become restless and start to fidget.
 They walk back and forth to the closed door, planning their next steps.

-Plan A – Methods that Keep Kitty Focused Elsewhere
+Plan A – Methods That Keep Kitty Focused Elsewhere

 - Boxes, Bags, and Toys – This is more of a general solution, but when cats have a lot of things to play with, they are less stressed and, therefore, less prone to respond to the threats posed by a closed door.
 So give your cat its favorite things – boxes and bags, as many as you are willing to have around the house.
-When the cat gets bored with them, you can simply throw them out.
-Add some toys to the mix and the cat will be too busy playing to care about closed doors.
+When the cat gets bored with them, you can throw them out.
+Add some toys to the mix, and the cat will be too busy playing to care about closed doors.

-Plan B – Methods that Keep Kitty Away
+Plan B – Methods That Keep Kitty Away

-- Large Object – Another way to block the door and keep the cat from scratching at it is placing a large object in front of it, hopefully one that is light enough for you to move easily, but one that the cat can’t move.
+- Large Object – Another way to block the door and keep the cat from scratching at it is placing a large object in front of it, hopefully one that is light enough for you to move easily but one that the cat can’t move.

 A Key for Every Door

 The cat’s protests to each door may have a story of their own for your kitty, but they certainly have one for you as well.
-Here are the most common situations when we need to make it clear to kitty that some doors have to stay closed:
+Here are the most common situations when we need to make it clear to your kitty that some doors have to stay closed: